Impression-Aware Recommender Systems: Reviewed Papers

-\citet{DBLP:conf/kdd/BorisyukZK17/heuristics/lijar-job-boosting-by-impressions} models the future number of interactions and impressions any item will receive during a given period.
+\citet{DBLP:conf/kdd/BorisyukZK17/heuristics/lijar-job-boosting-by-impressions} model the future number of interactions and impressions any item will receive during a given period.
 The paper describes a non-personalized plug-in recommender in the jobs domain.
 In the paper, items are job postings associated with a ``recommendation window'' (a period where they can be recommended) and two constraints (a minimum and a maximum number of interactions they can receive during the recommendation window).
 The goal of the recommender is to maximize the number of interactions within each item's recommendation window while respecting the item's constraints.
 For a given item, the recommender builds three statistical models: \begin{itemize} \item A confidence interval for the item's number of future interactions. \item The item's expected number of impressions. \item The item's expected number of interactions. \end{itemize} The paper states the expected number of impressions follows a negative binomial distribution.
-In contrast, the expected number of interactions is conditioned on the previous but has no closed form.
+In contrast, the expected number of interactions is conditioned on the previous but has no closed form. \citet{DBLP:conf/kdd/LinCSLLJ23/impression-aware/tree-based-progressive-regression-model-for-watch-time-prediction-in-short-video-recommendation} predict the watch time of items in the media domain, where the watch time is the period users spend actively watching videos.
+The paper describes a tree-based approach, termed ``tree-based progressive regression,'' to predict a specific range in which the watch time falls.
+Then, the paper partitions the watch time into $n$ ranges and assigns each range to a leaf node.
+Then, it creates a parent node for every two leaf nodes with consecutive ranges.
+Every parent node holds a classifier predicting whether the watch time falls in any of the ranges held by its children.
+With the paper's approach, the watch time follows a multinomial distribution dependent on the depth of the tree and the path from the root to any leaf node.